quananhle/Python/Software Engineering Practicing/Leetcode/Bloomberg/1578. Minimum Time to Make Rope Colorful/README.md

             # No matter how many balloons there are in a same group, can only have at most 1 balloon in each group => leave out the maximum one
             # Hence, the minimum time needed to remove all balloons except the most expensive one is (total - most expensive)
             ans += curr_total - curr_max
-            # Update left pointer to the next balloon group
+            # Move on to the next group
             left = right

         return ans